-Sevier County became a booming tourism Mecca and Maggie Valley became a cool place to stop on the way to Gatlinburg or Pigeon Forge.
+Sevier County became a booming tourism mecca, and Maggie Valley became a cool place to stop on the way to Gatlinburg or Pigeon Forge.

 Still, the higher elevations do provide certain advantages, not the least of which is the majestic views.
 Maggie Valley is absolutely gorgeous and offers a bit of the feeling of visiting the Smokies the way they used to be.

-5. Wheels Through Time Museum
+5. Visit the Wheels Through Time Museum

-Open seasonally (usually opening in early April, always check the website and plan ahead before you go), the Museum is in operation Monday through Thursday and features a wide variety of classic and unique motorcycles.
+Open seasonally (usually opening in early April, always check the website and plan ahead before you go), the museum is in operation Thursday through Monday and features a wide variety of classic and rare American motorcycles.

 4. Ride the Blue Ridge Parkway

-The official Blue Ridge Parkway website offers a variety of one or two day drives to explore the communities along the Parkway.
+The official Blue Ridge Parkway website offers a variety of one or two-day drives to explore the communities in western North Carolina including Cherokee, Asheville and many others along the Parkway.

-We do recommend gassing up before getting on the Parkway, the next station may be a ways down the road.
+We do recommend gassing up before getting on the Parkway.
+The next station may be a ways down the road.

 3. Go swimming

 And it is popular among local kids and adults alike.
 Located near the Sunburst campground, the hole features two main swimming areas.

-At a higher elevation than Sevier County, the temperatures are cooler in Maggie Valley and swimming weather in Tennessee might be a bit chillier in North Carolina.
+At a higher elevation than Sevier County, the temperatures are cooler in Maggie Valley.
+And swimming weather in Tennessee might be a bit chillier in North Carolina.

 Still, once you acclimate yourself, the water’s fine.
-If the kids’ lips turn blue, take ‘em out and let rest on a rock in the sun.
+If the kids’ lips turn blue, take ‘em out and let them rest on a rock in the sun.
 They’ll warm right up.

 Among those issues are adventurous vandals who sneak up the mountain and mess things up further.

-Perhaps we should form an anti-vandalism squad.
+In fact, perhaps we should form an anti-vandalism squad.
 All we need is a guy dressing up like a ghost and it’s a Scooby Doo plot.

-1. Get your Shine On
+1. Get your shine on

 Maggie Valley is known for its moonshine.
 The hometown of infamous outlaw moonshiner Popcorn Sutton, Maggie Valley is a place where the old ways are still appreciated.

-Bonus: Go skiing/tubing
+Bonus: Go skiing or tubing

 There are snow-making operations on the mountain and it’s a great place to go and enjoy winter in the mountains.